TITLE 24

 (1) Recognized by their company as a person responsible for repairs, maintenance, or service.

-(3) Working under the supervision of a master elevator mechanic or a master electrician with a special elevator license.
+(3) Working under the supervision of an elevator mechanic or a master electrician with a special elevator license.